Second order linear differential equations with a basis of solutions having only real zeros

 The edges and vertices of a cell decomposition can be of two types: those which belong to $\partial D$ we call {\em boundary edges (vertices)}, and those which belong to the interior of $D$ we call {\em inner edges (vertices)}.

 Two cell decompositions are {\em combinatorially equivalent} if there is a bijection $p$ of the set of cells of one of them onto the set of cells of the other, respecting the cell dimensions, and such that $p(\partial c)=\partial p(c)$ for every cell~$c$.
-This is equivalent to the existence of a homeomorphism of the ambient surfaces which maps each cell homeomorphically.
+This is equivalent to the existence of a homeo\-morphism of the ambient surfaces which maps each cell homeo\-morphically.
 We call such pairs of cell decompositions simply {\em equivalent}.